giorgk/Mantis/Local/Readme.md

 ---
 # Tule River Model files
 Inside the local folder create the folder **Tule** and add the Unit response function data.
-You can download the dat from [here](https://drive.google.com/drive/u/2/folders/1yc3J3oWBz87f7L5FNgqvsqTeN2QcBcxZ)
+You can download the data from [here](https://drive.google.com/drive/u/2/folders/1yc3J3oWBz87f7L5FNgqvsqTeN2QcBcxZ)